marklogic-community/marklogic-unit-test/README.md

-# Smart Mastering Framework Website
+# ML Unit Test Framework Website
-This branch contains the code that generates the github.io website for Smart Mastering.
+This branch contains the code that generates the github.io website for ML Unit Test.

 Before you can get going you must have Ruby installed.
 This project has .ruby-version and .ruby-gem files if you are using [RVM](https://rvm.io/).